Codeinsid/System-Blog-I18N-Rails/README.md

 ## Thiago almeida
-This is my project with 'I18N' 'internationalization' \o/ Enjoy It and I hope you can learn a lot!
+This is my blog with 'I18N' 'internationalization' \o/ Enjoy It and I hope you can learn a lot!